YasinzHyper/AlgoAce/README.md

 # AlgoAce

-AlgoAce is an AI-powered DSA (Data Structures and Algorithms) learning platform that provides personalized learning experiences, problem recommendations, and detailed explanations.
+AlgoAce is an AI-powered DSA (Data Structures and Algorithms) learning platform that provides personalized learning experiences, problem recommendations, detailed explanations and personalized feedback to help users with interview preparation.

 ## Project Structure